Last updated January 6th, 2023.

 Singapore

-Finally, we have Singapore – a city-state well-known for its openness to foreign wealth.
+Finally, we have Singapore – a city-state well known for its openness to foreign wealth.

-Foreigners are allowed to own land and houses in Singapore.
-At least in theory.
+Foreigners are allowed to own land and houses in Singapore, at least in theory.
+Yet it’s complex and incredibly expensive in practice.

-Buying landed property in Singapore as a foreigner is difficult and incredibly expensive in practice.
-In fact, to own land as a foreigner, you must obtain permission from the government.
+In fact, to own any type of land or a Good Class Bungalow (GCB) as a foreigner, you must first obtain permission directly from the government.

 Thus, while Singapore can be a great place for banking or storing your wealth, it isn’t always the most favorable for real estate transactions.